NicholasOgawa/KijijiRentalScrape/README.md

 Scraper.createtable() #Execute only once for each KijijiScraper Object, in this example a table named VancouverRentals will be created

-Scraper.StartScrape() #Takes link and will add all current houses to SQL table.
+Scraper.ScrapeInit() #Takes link and will add all current posted rentals to SQL table.

+Scraper.ScrapeUpdate(2) #Retrieving a limited amount of postings based on requested Kijiji pages.
+In this example, it is 2 pages

 ```